anshuman16423/TODOS_BLOGS_APP/README.md

 - It contains secured login facillity for each user.
 - Each Username can be ued only once.
 - You can easily add, remove events from your TODO List.
+- Blogging Facillity Added for every User
+- Blog can be Edited and deleted by its creator.
+- Your Feed will contain your blogs as well as other users.
+- the blogs are sorted in the order in which they were posted/updated.